All About Wigs: Frequently Asked Questions

-5) Your loved one would be better off with a high quality synthetic wig.
+5) Your loved one would be better off with a high quality synthetic wig as they are much easier to work with when you are battling an illness.
 We cannot stress enough the importance of buying quality.
 See our Wig Buying Guide for more information.

 We started selling wigs on the Internet back in 1996, when most people had never even heard of the Internet.
 Back then, we were one of only a small handful of Internet wig retailers.
 Since then, the Internet has taken on a life of its own, and there are wig sites at every corner.
 Not all of them are created equal, so we have come up with the following tips to help you with your decisions: